rickli-cloud/headscale-console/README.md

 # Headscale Console

-Web based SSH & VNC console for `@juanfont/headscale`.
+A web-based SSH, VNC, and RDP client interface for [`@juanfont/headscale`](https://github.com/juanfont/headscale).
+Connect to your nodes directly from the browser using WebAssembly.

+## Features

+- **SSH Console**: Secure terminal access to your nodes.
+- **VNC Viewer**: View remote desktops from the browser.
+- **RDP Client**: Experimental support for Remote Desktop via WebAssembly, ideal for connecting to Windows nodes—no additional server required.

-## Deploy
+## Deployment

-Because of CORS restrictions and the current lack of a configuration system, the application must share the same domain as Headscale, typically via a reverse proxy.
+Due to browser CORS restrictions and the absence of a full configuration system, the console must be served from the **same domain** as Headscale — usually via a reverse proxy setup.

-> **Be aware:** The WASM client is only able to connect to other nodes over a DERP relay via a websocket.
+The WASM client is only able to connect to other nodes over a DERP relay via a websocket.
 Depending on the setup this might not work correctly.
 Best results are achieved by using the embedded DERP server of headscale.

 ### Docker

-Docker image built from scratch with a [basic golang webserver](https://github.com/rickli-cloud/headscale-console/blob/main/server.go).
+A minimal Docker image is available, featuring a [simple Go web server](https://github.com/rickli-cloud/headscale-console/blob/main/server.go) to serve the static files.

-#### Tags
+#### Image Tags

 - `latest`: Latest stable release
 - `x.x.x`: Specific release versions
 - `x.x.x-pre`: Pre-release versions (potentially unstable)
 - `unstable`: Built on every push to the main branch

-#### Basic example
+#### Example Usage

 ```sh
 docker run -it -p 3000:3000 ghcr.io/rickli-cloud/headscale-console:latest --base="/admin"
 ```

-### Static server
+### Static Hosting

 > Everything gets loaded relative to the initial url.
 It does not matter on what path you serve the app.

-You can download a zip archive for each release containing almost everything needed to deploy on a static webserver like Nginx or Apache.
+Each release includes a downloadable ZIP archive with all required assets for deployment on static web servers (e.g., Nginx, Apache).

 ## Development

-> The WASM client needs to be built manually.
-See [`./wasm`](https://github.com/rickli-cloud/headscale-console/tree/main/wasm)
+> The WASM client must be built manually.
+See [`./wasm`](https://github.com/rickli-cloud/headscale-console/tree/main/wasm) for details.

-Install Dependencies:
+Install dependencies:

 ```sh
 deno install
 ```

-Start Development Server:
+Start the development server:

 ```sh
 deno task dev